 TN search functionality enhanced to provide ability to copy/paste a list of TNs and a list of TN Ranges in the TN search screen.

-File search query results enhanced to allow e-mail or export-to functionality (available from the query results screen in Excel format).
+Subscription Version query results enhanced to allow e-mail or export-to functionality (available from the query results screen in CSV format).

 Notification functionality enhanced to allow better notification management via a new “View All Notification Details” button on the existing notification display screen: